Easy Game Day Recipes Everyone Will Love

 I've already posted on this one, it's easy to reference here.
 This is the one that has people scraping the bottom of the dish.
 It tastes exactly like a cheeseburger in dip form, which is genius, honestly.

-This one's a layered beauty that looks impressive but is stupid easy to make.
+This one's a layered beauty that looks impressive but is very easy to make.

 What you need: